VictoriaTaiwan/OverlayTranslator/README.md

 Overlay translator for desktops which allows user to select area on screen for further text recognition and translation.
-By default user can select on screen area by pressing Alt+X ans toggle app visibility by pressing AltN.
+By default user can select on screen area by pressing Alt+X and toggle app visibility by pressing AltN.
 App hides itself in the system tray.

 <img src="https://github.com/user-attachments/assets/8674fa2a-4610-4f61-a873-4aee376f2a0e"/>